gatherscript/handbook/handbook.md

 # Conference running handbook

-Guidelines running a conference supplied by those with years of experience in the tech event scene.
+Some (but not comprehensive) guidelines for running a conference--supplied by some folks with years of experience in the tech event scene.
 This information is not canonical.
 These practices have worked for us.
 Run at your own risk!(you'll see <3)

 ## Contents
 * [Organizing Team](#organizing-team)